How to Guess What a Word Means

 EX. "'Proximal' refers to points on the body that are close to the torso, as opposed to 'distal.

 Given the context of the sentence, we can see the word "opposed" which means "to be opposite of."
 If 'proximal' is opposite of 'distal' we can conclude that the word distal likely is used to refer to parts of the body that are far from the torso, like fingers.
 At this point, you can look in the dictionary to check our guess.
+You can also look at similar antonyms or synonyms for meaning of the new or unfamiliar words as well.
+While most English words act as idioms, the meaning of a word can be tricky if you are learning English or are learning more advanced words.
+Collocations can also help in the word meaning process by using context clues to find the correct answer or meaning to the word’s meaning.

 STRUCTURE- Probably the most important skill when it comes to understanding words.
 The internal structure of words is called morphology.
 Morphology consists of morphemes--which are minimal units of meaning, rules for combining them into words, and rules for pronouncing the resulting words.
 For this article, we will keep it simple and go over a few key things.